Contracting automorphisms and L^p-cohomology in degree one: Vanishing of the first -cohomology and the modular function

 \begin{proof} Take $u\in D^p(G)$ and let us show that it is in the cohomology class of 0.
 By Lemma \ref{lem_xinv} we can suppose that $\rho(\xi)u=u$.
 By Lemma \ref{lem:contract}, $u$ is then invariant by $\rho(Y)$.
 By Lemma \ref{lem:centre}, $u$ is invariant by $Z$, and therefore by Lemma \ref{lem:inv} $u$ is constant.\end{proof}

-\begin{rem} In general, it is not true that if $H$ is a closed non-compact subgroup contained in $\Ker\Delta$ and if $u\in D^p(G)$ if $\rho(H)$-invariant, then $u$ is necessarily zero.
+\begin{rem} In general, it is not true that if $H$ is a closed non-compact subgroup contained in $\textnormal{Ker}\Delta$ and if $u\in D^p(G)$ is $\rho(H)$-invariant, then $u$ is necessarily zero in $H_p^1(G)=0$.
 It is shown in \cite[Proposition 4.3]{CTV} that if $H$ is any infinite discrete group and $K$ any non-trivial discrete group, then the free product $G=H\ast K$ is a counterexample. \end{rem}